HayatoTenryuu/MATLAB_MMParser/README.md

 5. Optional step, but it exists if you want it - you can see what kind of pattern the previous numbers fell as by opening the "figure\Mega Millions stats.xlsx" file.
 Numbers with a 1 next to them were the previous winning numbers, and columns are ordered by likely-medium-unlikely.

+### Future updates (if I care to keep going):
+1. Identify the most common pattern of number pulls historically - whether it tends to pull 2 from medium, 2 from unlikely, and 1 from likely, or different patters from different years, etc (year 1 will not have data).
+This feature would have both yearly and total versions being output.